TanisJam/CitrusHub/README.md

-# CitrusHub 🍊
+# 🍊 CitrusHub (Under Development)

-CitrusHub is a web application designed to serve as a directory and dashboard for my homelab.
-It provides shortcuts to the various servers and services on my local network, as well as a place to store notes and display network statistics. 📊
+📊 CitrusHub is a web application designed to serve as a directory and dashboard for my homelab.
+It provides shortcuts to the various servers and services on my local network, as well as a place to store notes and display network statistics.

-## Technologies Used 🛠️
+## 🛠️ Technologies Used

 ### Frontend

 - **React**
 - **TypeScript**
 - **Vite**